What an adventure, guys.

 And like the best adventures, sometimes you have to be bold.
 I’m announcing today that I’m stepping down as the CEO of Vittana.

-I’m moving upstairs and becoming Co-Chair of Vittana’s Board of Directors.
+I’m moving upstairs and becoming Co-Chairman of Vittana’s Board of Directors.
 The reason?
 It’s simple.
 Given Vittana’s growth and impact, it’s time for a new generation of leadership.
 My commitment to Vittana hasn’t changed — I’ll still be very involved, albeit in a slightly different role.

 It’s been an incredible few years —